Phenylacetic acid: Preparation

+Reactions

+Phenylacetic acid undergoes ketonic decarboxylation to form ketones.
+It can be condensed with itself to form dibenzyl ketone, or with a large excess of another carboxylic acid (in the form of an acid anhydride), such as with acetic anhydride to form phenylacetone.

 Applications

 Phenylacetic acid is used in some perfumes, as it possesses a honey-like odor even in low concentrations.
 It is also used in penicillin G production and diclofenac production.
 It is also employed to treat type II hyperammonemia to help reduce the amounts of ammonia in a patient's bloodstream by forming phenylacetyl-CoA, which then reacts with nitrogen-rich glutamine to form phenylacetylglutamine.
 This compound is then excreted from the patient's body.
 It's also used in the illicit production of phenylacetone, which is used in the manufacture of methamphetamine.

 The sodium salt of phenylacetic acid, sodium phenylacetate, is used as a pharmaceutical drug for the treatment of urea cycle disorders, including as the combination drug sodium phenylacetate/sodium benzoate (Ammonul).

-Phenylacetic acid is used in the preparation of several pharmaceutical drugs, including camylofin, bendazol, triafungin, phenacemide, lorcainide, phenindione, and cyclopentolate.
+Phenylacetic acid is used in the preparation of and derived from several pharmaceutical drugs, including camylofin, bendazol, triafungin, phenacemide, lorcainide, phenindione, phenelzine and cyclopentolate.

 In popular culture

 In the crime drama Breaking Bad, phenylacetic acid is featured twice as a precursor to methamphetamine, first in the episode titled "A No-Rough-Stuff-Type Deal", then in "Salud".

-In the police drama S.W.A.T S6E14, phenylacetic acid is featured as a chemical needed to process a new drug called Iso.